A LOT of dog guardians are wondering why do dogs eat poop. I mean it… a lot! Some dogs can be obsessed with eating poop.

 So, your dog isn’t able to pull all of the nutrients out of their food… and they may “re-eat” it to get a second chance at it.

-The problem is that stool eating will not solve this, and the issue will starve your dog over time.
+The problem with re-eating is that stool eating will not solve this, and the issue will starve your dog over time.
 So, if you notice that your dog is eating stool, along with weight loss and diarrhea, take him to the veterinarian right away.

 There are parasites that can live in your dog’s intestines and which cause all sorts of digestion issues.
 Worms and other nasties eat the nutrients that your dog’s system broke down for them.
 Convenient for them, bad news for your pup.